jangroth/aws-certification-notes/devops-engineer-professional.md

   Default: Indefinetely
 * Logs can be exported to S3 for durable storage.
   * This can be automated with `EventsFilter` -> `Lambda`

+##### Subscriptions
+* Allow real-time delivery of log events
+* Can get delivered to Kinesis Stream, Kinesis Firehose (near real-time only) or Lambda (Kinesis not supported from console)
+  * Only Kinesis Stream supports cross-account

 ##### AWS-Managed Logs